Dissertation Scholarship

 • the dissertation prospectus and/or sample chapter,

-• two letters of recommendation (one of which may be the nomination mentioned above).
+• two letters of recommendation, one of which must be from a member of the NABPR

-All materials must be submitted electronically to Dr. Adam English, National Executive Secretary of NABPR, at [email protected].
+All materials must be submitted electronically to Dr. Adam C. English, Executive Secretary/Treasurer of NABPR, at [email protected]

-Deadline for submitting materials is January 15 each year.
+Deadline for submitting materials is January 15.
+Notifications of awards by March 30.

 Past Dissertation Scholarship Winners